-A. Mapping tool guidance
+Mapping tool guidance

-The aim of the mapping tool is to self-evaluate against the SET, reflecting on strengths and areas for development, in an open and honest way, to ensure that all information and evidence relating the SET is seen prior to the visit.
+The aim of the mapping tool is to self-evaluate against the Standards for Education and Training (SET), reflecting on strengths and areas for development, in an open and honest way, to ensure that all information and evidence relating the SET is seen prior to the visit.
 Any missing information could result in a condition at the visit.

 The mapping tool and associated evidence should be uploaded to a secure SharePoint site.
-MM will provide each provider and visitor details on how to access this site when applicable.
+Each provider and visitor will be provided with details on how to access this site when applicable.